cleanlab/aws-marketplace/README.md

 This repository contains notebooks demonstrating how to use our [AWS Marketplace](https://aws.amazon.com/marketplace) offerings, as well as detailed documentation for each solution.

 Always use the latest version offered in the Marketplace -- these examples are designed for that version only.
-If you get stuck on AWS setup, our handy [guide](GUIDE.md) may help!
+If you get stuck on AWS setup or providing credentials/ARNs, our handy [guide](GUIDE.md) may help!

 ## Table of Contents